Labirintami/doc/docs/sidebar/navitem.md

 ### Properties

-You can provide the [following properties](sidebar/api/api_navitem_properties.md) in the configuration object of a NavItem.
+You can provide the [following properties](sidebar/api/api_navitem_properties.md) in the configuration object of a NavItem control.

 ## Adding an icon